 Waterfalls Near Chennai – A Guide To Kone Falls or Kailasakona Falls

-Kone Falls or Konai falls or Kona waterfalls alias Kailasakona falls as is known officially, is a great place for those looking for a Chennai Weekend Getaway destination.
-This waterfall is after crossing the Andhra border and is an ideal one day trip location for residents of Chennai.
+Kone Falls or Konai Falls or Kona Waterfalls alias Kailasakona Falls, as it is known officially, is an excellent place for those looking for a Chennai Weekend Getaway destination.
+This waterfall is after crossing the Andhra border and is an ideal one-day trip location for residents of Chennai.

 There is no specific Konai fall season time.
 Unlike many other falls, water is there all around the year, at this falls.